Forestry Frequently Asked Questions

 Q: I have tree branches down from high winds!

 A: Citizens should call City Forestry at 385-5942 for tree-related emergencies in the public right-of-way.
-After business hours, please leave a message with your name, address, and zip code and crews will pick up your branches when we are in your area.
-If it is an emergency, you can call 385-6504.
+After business hours, please leave a message with your name, address, and zip code and crews will pick up your branches when we are in your area or if it is an emergency, you can call Colorado Springs Police Department's Dispatch at 444-7000.

 City Forestry is unable to remove trees or branches from trees on your private property.
 These are the responsibility of private property owners.
 For a list of licensed tree services click here.